-- Microsoft Server Administration: Students are prepared for a role as a network administrator and for the core Microsoft Certified Professional exams leading to MCSA and MCSE.
+- Windows Server Administration: Students are prepared for a role as a network administrator and for the core Microsoft Certified Professional exams leading to MCSA and MCSE.

 - Networking Basics: Students are prepared for certification exams for CompTIA A+, CompTIA Networking+, Microsoft Technology Association (MTA) Security Fundamentals and MTA Networking Fundamentals.